 This calendar reflects major term dates and activities scheduled primarily at the Main Campus and the Regional Centers.
 Term start and end dates, refund periods, the final day to drop course(s) without penalty of "F" grade(s), and deadlines to change "I" grades vary for all terms.

-For complete information, click here.
-The College is closed on Sunday.
-In addition, the College is closed Friday and Saturday during the summer.
+The College is closed on Sundays and, additionally, on Fridays and Saturdays during the summer.

-For the College Calendar from April through August 2012 click here.
+For the previous College Calendar from April through August 2013 click here.

-September 2012

-- Monday Labor Day College closed - Tuesday Fall 2012 (15-week) term begins
+September 2013 Event September 2, Monday Labor Day - College Closed September 3, Tuesday Fall 2013 (15-week) term begins

-October 2012

-Thursday - Fall 2012 (10-week) term begins
+October 2013 Event October 3, Thursday Fall 2013 (10-week) term begins